Christian-DAntonio/ChristiansBookStoreW23/README.txt

  2:47
  There where some errors with the dropdown menu that he wanted, but with a little bit of help from one of my classmates, I got it work. i'm nearing the completion of this assignment.
  I can't wait!!!!!!!!!!!!!!!
+ 3:03
+ More projects within the project?
+LOL!
+But I got them in without error with a bit of assistance from another classmate.